Microcontroller

 Hardware Model

-Describes the physical structure and electrical characteristics of the microcontroller, which includes:.
+Describes the physical structure and electrical characteristics of the microcontroller.
+Relevant to circuit designers and PCB engineers.

 • Power supply requirements